CorlieHips/NUKE/README.md

 # NUKE BY CHARLES
 An executable Backdoor with PowerShell and Ncat.
 Not to be used with malicious intent!

+This program is made to run off of a USB labelled 'NUKE', else it won't work!
+You will also need to change the ip address for the Client program in order to allow the client to find the address to connect to, (see NcatClient.ps1 for where)
+For instructions on setup, see line 25.

-NUKE is a free to use backdoor installer which uses PowerShell to perform a scan of the Victims device, and then install and run an executable allowing you, the host, to operate their system.
+NUKE is a free to use backdoor installer which uses PowerShell to perform a scan of the clients device, and then install and run an executable allowing you, the host, to operate their system.

 results folder is where scan results are stored